ShiralynDev/map-v2/README.md

 This projects is a monorepo containing two projects:

-- `packages/home`: The main portal page hosted at [www.simrail.app](https://www.simrail.app) (original repo, not this fork) that redirects users to either EDR or the map.
+- `packages/home`: The main portal page that redirects users to either EDR or the map.
 - `packages/map`: The interactive map project hosted at [map.shiralyn.dev](https://map.shiralyn.dev).